2023 Davis Cup Finals

-Italy defeated Australia 2–0 in the final of the 2023 Davis Cup.
+Italy defeated Australia in the final, 2–0 to win the 2023 Davis Cup.
 It was Italy's second Davis Cup title, having previously won in 1976.

 The Finals, formerly known as World Group, were the highest level of Davis Cup competition in 2023.
 They took place from 12 to 17 September and from 21 to 26 November 2023.
 The ties were contested in a best-of-three rubbers format and played on one day.
 There were two singles followed by a doubles.

 Canada was the defending champion, but lost in the quarterfinals to Finland.

 Group stage

 Participating teams

 16 nations took part in the group stage of the finals.
 The qualification was as follows: